 Good strength and endurance of the abdominal muscles are important in promoting correct posture and pelvic alignment.
-The curl-up abdominal fitness test requires the subjects to perform as many curl-ups as possible following a set cadence.
-The following information describes the procedures as used in the FitnessGram Program (and also the Brockport Test?).
-There is also a similar Curl Up test as part of the Connecticut Physical Fitness Test and a beep curl up test used for the NHL testing.
+The curl-up abdominal fitness test requires the participants to perform as many curl-ups as possible following a cadence of one every three seconds.
+The following information describes the curl-up procedures as used in the FitnessGram Program and the Brockport Physical Fitness Test.
+There is also a similar Curl-Up test as part of the Connecticut Physical Fitness Test and a beep curl-up test used for the NHL testing.
 See the general guidelines for Abdominal Endurance Tests.

 - PACER cd with curl-up cadence track.
+We have an online sit-up metronome that you can use.
 A sit up beep test mp3 which uses the same cadence is also available.
 If the cadence cd is not available, you can call out at the set cadence using a stopwatch, use a metronome, or create an audio track using the Team Beep Test software.

 - 3.0" or 4.5" Curl-Up Measuring Strip.
 The 3.0 inch measuring strip is for 5-9 year olds, the 4.5" is used for students age 10 and up.
 If the manufactured measuring strips are not available, you can mark the floor with some tape, or use a piece of cardboard cut to the right dimensions (see make your own)

-- scoring: Record the total number of curl ups, up to a maximum of 75.
+scoring: Record the total number of curl ups.
 The test is continued until exhaustion (e.g. the subject cannot maintain the set rhythm), or until they complete 75 curl-ups.
-The test is also stopped if the student has two technique warnings - if the heels come off the floor, the head does not return to the mat, or the fingertip do not reach the far side of the measuring strip.
+The test is also stopped if the student has two technique warnings - if the heels come off the floor, the head does not return to the mat, or the fingertips do not reach the far side of the measuring strip.